 Alcohol is classified as a depressant, and acts by slowing down your central nervous system, and causing impairment in your motor coordination, reaction time as well as your judgment and reasoning.
-Ingesting high amounts of drinking can cause your respiratory system to slow down drastically and could potentially cause a coma or death.
+Ingesting high amounts of alcohol can cause your respiratory system to slow down drastically and could potentially cause a coma or death.

 Mixing with Caffeine